 Not all of the information and reports are about user activity, either.
 There’s also another massive part of Microsoft Teams that needs its own analytics and dashboards, and that is making calls.

-Thing is, in the last few years Microsoft Teams pretty much replaced the internal communication systems for a lot of different companies due to pandemic-related restrictions requiring people working remotely.
-This led to a large number of issues with connection quality, since what was always a set of standard appliances to make calls became a highly inconsistent network of different ISPs, microphones, cameras, and so on.
+The thing is, in the last few years, Microsoft Teams pretty much replaced the internal communication systems for a lot of different companies due to pandemic-related restrictions requiring people to work remotely.
+This led to a large number of issues with connection quality since what was always a set of standard appliances to make calls became a highly inconsistent network of different ISPs, microphones, cameras, and so on.

 Unfortunately, while helpful in its own way, Microsoft Teams CQD is often not enough to figure out a specific problem or to see information on a specific user – since the insight into what the system can detect about the user’s calling environment is somewhat limited.